After years of pain and suffering, Kyabram woman meets brother for the first time - Shepparton News

 After years of pain and suffering, Kyabram woman meets brother for the first timeBy Spencer Fowler Steen

-She has survived the unimaginable; her young life lived totally at the behest of cruel, twisted people.
+She has been forced to survive the unimaginable; her young life totally at the behest of cruel, twisted people.

-It was a nightmare that began before birth, but one that she would eventually rise above — not as Cinderella, but by doing what she had been forced to do from the cradle.
+It was a nightmare to which she had been condemned before birth, but one which she would eventually rise above – not as Cinderella, but by doing what she had been forced to do from the cradle.

-Now 53 and the mother of three healthy and successful children, Tracey still has an inner sense of triumph, of vindication.
+Now 53, and the mother of three healthy and successful children, Tracey still has an inner sense of triumph; of vindication.
+Of survival.

-But it has not rid her of the inner demons she battles to this day.
+But it has not rid of her of the inner demons she carries with her to this day.

-Her cards were dealt in the womb, the collateral damage of an alcoholic mother who drank through her pregnancy, causing neural damage to her unborn baby.

-But finally a few things are falling Tracey’s way — such as recently meeting her long-lost brother, who was adopted out at the same time she was, but to a different family.
+A few other things are now falling Tracey’s way; such as recently meeting her long-lost brother, who was adopted out at the same time she was, but to a different family.

-Only she is yet to meet him in the flesh — their first connection in a lifetime has been through social media.
+But she is yet to meet him face-to-face, to hug, probably to cry on each other’s shoulders.
+Their first connection in a lifetime has been through social media.

-It is, however, something tangible, something good.
-Something that means the world to her.
+But it is something tangible; something good — something that means the world to her.

-Tracey is the second eldest of five children born to that alcoholic mother.
+Tracey is the second-eldest of five children born to an alcoholic mother.

-Her eldest brother and half-sister were raised by their grandmother, another sibling was given to a family friend while Tracey and her youngest brother were adopted out.
+Her eldest brother and half-sister were raised by their grandmother, another sibling was given to a family friend while Tracey and her youngest brother were adopted out to different families.

-Tracey spent the first six months of her life going through withdrawal in a Canterbury baby home.

-And she still lives with the learning difficulties and a speech impediment from pre-birth damage.
+For the first six months of her life, Tracey went through alcohol withdrawal in a Canterbury babies’ home.
+But she still lives with the learning difficulties and a speech impediment from the damage she suffered in her mother's womb.

-Once ‘clean’ she was soon released into a Ballarat foster home — and her real nightmare was about to begin in a family of adoptive parents and four brothers.
+Once ‘clean’ she was soon released into a Ballarat foster home — where her real nightmare was about to begin in a family of adoptive parents and four brothers.

-Six months before Tracey arrived in Ballarat, her adoptive mother’s youngest son had died of sudden infant death syndrome — on the same day the mother’s father also died.
+Six months before Tracey arrived in Ballarat, her adoptive mother’s youngest son had died of sudden infant death syndrome — on the same day the woman's father also died.

 It was a situation, Tracey said, that set the scene for nine long years of abuse.

-“I had a brother who sexually abused me — they used to belt me with kettle cords,” she said.
+Tracey said she was sexually abused, and ``they used to belt me with kettle cords,” she said.

-Tracey, not even nine years old, would give the money straight to another brother to keep him from telling his parents about things he heard from the next room.

-The brother who abused Tracey has since been handed a two-year suspended sentence for the crimes he committed, based on the corroborated statements from Tracey and the brother she used to pay.
+Her abuser would eventually be handed a two-year suspended sentence for the crimes, based on the corroborated statements from Tracey and the person she used to pay.

-Tracey said the brother who sexually abused her originally pleaded not guilty, forcing her to go through five traumatic years in the justice system.
+Tracey said her abuser originally pleaded not guilty, forcing her to go through five traumatic years of the justice system.

-“I still suffer from severe depression because of it — he only got a two-year suspended sentence,” Tracey said.

-Putting her mind and self-esteem back in order has her in frequent contact with a clinical social worker in Shepparton.
+Putting her mind and self-esteem back in order has her reliant on a psychologist in Shepparton.

-But it is a dependence Tracey doesn’t resent — it has led to progress of which she is proud.
+But it is a dependence she doesn’t resent; and she has made progress of which she is very proud.

 Tracey was her adoptive family’s “lackey”, as she described it.